 Blackened Shrimp with Butter Sauce is a one-pan dish, so easy to make, and I promise you'll be eating these right out of the pan.
-I use fresh wild Key West shrimp, a homemade blackening seasoning blend, some lemons, unsalted butter, and a cast-iron frying pan.
+I use fresh wild-caught Key West shrimp, a homemade blackening seasoning blend, unsalted butter, and lemon, and saute in a cast-iron frying pan.

 A Great Shrimp Dish Starts with Wild Shrimp